afzalamu/NASSCOM-VSD-SOC-Design-Program/README.md

   - clear: It clears the terminal screen.

-Now, We go to the  work directory where all files related to the workshop are stored
+Now, we go to the  work directory where all files related to the workshop are stored
 ```
 cd Desktop
 ```